 Ulcerative colitis affects the

-You may also start to have symptoms in other parts of your body, such as your joints, eyes, and skin.
+You may also start to have symptoms in other parts of your body, such as your joints, eyes, liver, and skin.

 Ulcerative colitis can lower your quality of life.
 Frequent diarrhea and belly pain may force you to limit work or social activities.
 Having the disease can be stressful.
 Some people feel alone and depressed.